-Switching to cruelty-free products is one of the best ways to say no to animal testing, and these are the reasons why you should make the switch.
+Switching to cruelty-free products is one of the best ways to say no to animal testing.
+Here's why we should all strive to purchase cruelty-free cosmetics.

-The animals used in experiments are not only confined to small cages and inhumane conditions, but they’re also subjected to tests that are beyond cruel.
-They’re tortured, maimed, blinded, and ultimately killed.
-They’re essentially bred to live a life of fear and suffering.
+The animals used in experiments are not only confined to small cages and inhumane conditions, but they're also subjected to tests that are beyond cruel.
+They're tortured, maimed, blinded, and ultimately killed.
+They're essentially bred to live a life of fear and suffering.
 You can see a laboratory bunny here (warning: graphic content).

 Some companies try to tell us that animal testing serves a purpose: tests are being performed on animals to make sure that ingredients and products are safe enough for humans.
 The truth is there are alternatives to animal testing for ingredient safety.
 For example, many companies choose to use in vitro testing, which has many advantages over animal testing.
 There are also cultured cell tissues as well as computer models.